zchee/kubernetes-docs/docs/admin/kubeadm_alpha_phase_certs_etcd-healthcheck-client.md

-Generates a client certificate for liveness probes to healthcheck etcd
+Generates the client certificate for liveness probes to healtcheck etcd

 ### Synopsis

-Generates the client certificate for liveness probes to healthcheck etcd and the respective key, and saves them into etcd/healthcheck-client.crt and etcd/healthcheck-client.key files.
+Generates the client certificate for liveness probes to healtcheck etcd, and saves them into etcd/healthcheck-client.cert and etcd/healthcheck-client.key files.

 If both files already exist, kubeadm skips the generation step and existing files will be used.